panoply/vscode-liquid/readme.md

 ### Generating a .liquidrc File

-You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc** command via the vscode command palette.
+You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command available via the vscode command palette.
 The extension will use default rules defined on the `liquid.format` user/workspace setting.
-Don't get too married to this schema as it will likely change when the extension is superseded by Liquify but rest easy knowing backward capability will be provided as things progressively change.
+If you prefer a more refined output then you can generate a file with **recommended** rules.
+The recommended rules are best for suited to Shopify projects and were helped determined together with several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.

 ```jsonc
 {